maxwells/bootstrap-tags/README.md

 If you want to override any of the following functions, pass it as an option in the jQuery initialization.

 - `whenAddingTag (tag:string)` : anything external you'd like to do with the tag
+- `tagRemoved (tag:string)` : find out which tag was removed by either presseing delete key or clicking the (x)
 - `definePopover (tag:string)` : must return the popover content for the tag that is being added. (eg "Content for [tag]")
 - `excludes (tag:string)` : returns true if you want the tag to be excluded, false if allowed
 - `pressedReturn (e:triggering event)`